cristinasatterfield/cristinasatterfield/README.md

 # Hola!

 👋🏼 𝗪𝗛𝗢 𝗜 𝗔𝗠
-- 👩🏻‍💻 ︱ My name is Cristina Satterfield and I'm a fullstack software engineer.
+- 👩🏻‍💻 ︱ My name is Cristina Satterfield and I'm a junior software engineer.
 - 👩🏻‍🎓 ︱ I am a graduate of The Grace Hopper Program at Fullstack Academy.
 - 🍎 ︱ Before pivoting software engineering, my path was centered around elementary school education.
 Most recently, I worked as a bilingual 5th-grade teacher!
 - 🥾 ︱ Fun fact: I am an enthusiastic hiker and have been training to hike the Grand Canyon's Bright Angel Trail all 14 miles down to the Colorado River!

 🙌🏼 𝗠𝗜𝗦𝗦𝗜𝗢𝗡 & 𝗩𝗜𝗦𝗜𝗢𝗡

-I am looking forward to applying myself as a software engineer at an innovative, solutions-driven organization focused on transforming our educational landscape.
+I enjoy challenging myself as a software engineer at innovative, solutions-driven organizations focused on transforming our educational landscape.
 I am passionate about leveraging EdTech to benefit our students and their families and am excited to be a part of the change I hope to see!

 📚 𝗧𝗘𝗖𝗛 𝗦𝗧𝗔𝗖𝗞